sysadminmike/couch-to-postgres/README.md

       'application/json'::text) ;

-I tried on the articles test db i am using and it was very fast for an update to < 100 rows I then tried to update all docs and crashed couch - note on this i had to recompile the http extension for postgres to allow POSTS
+I tried on the articles test db i am using and it was very fast for an update to < 100 rows I then tried to update all docs and crashed couch

     DEBUG:  pgsql-http: queried http://192.168.3.21:5984/articlespg/_bulk_docs
     ERROR:  Failed to connect to 192.168.3.21 port 5984: Connection refused